abstractmachines/kubebuilder-guestbook/README.md

 - Once we create an API, we write a controller to implement that API.

 - Kubebuilder Kubernetes API Quickstart [here](https://book.kubebuilder.io/quick-start.html#create-an-api)
-- Kubebuilder Kubernetes API Design docs [here](https://book.kubebuilder.io/cronjob-tutorial/api-design.html)

-> Some basic API design rules for Kubernetes:

-- Serialized fields must be camelCase; use JSON structs to specify this.
-- A lot of these "types" are structs for documentation, metadata and validation (struct tags).

 > Let's create our API: